pingcap/tiflow/engine/README.md

 ### Build

-To build this repo, you can simply run `make engine_build` or `../run-dfe.sh build` in working directory.
+To build this repo, you can simply run `make engine_build` in tiflow directory or `../run-engine.sh build` in working directory.

-If you have build the binary on your local Linux, you can try `../run-dfe.sh build-local`.
+If you have build the binary on your local Linux, you can try `../run-engine.sh build-local`.

 ### Deploy

 There are several configure files to use.
 The file name suggests the number of running server-master and executor nodes.
 For example, `1m1e.yaml` means this file contains one server-master and one executor.
-Use `../run-dfe.sh deploy 1m1e.yaml` to deploy cluster.
+Use `../run-engine.sh deploy 1m1e.yaml` to deploy cluster.

 ### Destroy

-Use `../run-dfe.sh stop 1m1e.yaml` to destroy the cluster.
+Use `../run-engine.sh stop 1m1e.yaml` to destroy the cluster.

 ### Cleanup